Holesky Setup

 Prerequisites

-• Registered needs to be whitelisted on Witness Chain Network.
+Registered EL Operator needs to be whitelisted on Witness Chain Network.
 Whitelisting will be done with the help of the Witness Chain team through a whitelisting process.
-If you are not sure how, will guide you through it.
+If you are not sure how, Steps for setup will guide you through it.

-• Hardware requirements for the watchtower node can accessed
+Hardware requirements for the watchtower node can accessed here

-• One of the node configurations as described in the section below.
+One of the node configurations as described in the Node Types section below.
 Don't worry about how to configure right now !
 As long as you have access to one of the configurations, we are good.
-We have you covered in the section !
+We have you covered in the Steps for setup section !

 Node Types